Offchain: In The Big Leagues

 An adage I try to live by is “Things are rarely as good or as bad as they first appear”.
 People want to believe that history is written in definitive events and abrupt switches, but the reality is one of slow arcs, double backs and incremental shifts.
 Those declaring that a given event will be some defining line in the sand are usually full of shit and/or have an agenda to peddle.

 Institutional money isn’t turned on like some dumb money spigot.
 However they approach their capital allocation into a spot Bitcoin ETF is something that will play out over months and years.
-And while people love to point to the as evidence of what happens when a scarce asset is rendered in ETF form, it’s equally true that the attentions of the world’s money managers can lead to long-term price stagnation.
+And while people love to point to the 20 year gold chart as evidence of what happens when a scarce asset is rendered in ETF form, it’s equally true that the attentions of the world’s money managers can lead to long-term price stagnation.

 But Bitcoin is different from gold in one pivotal respect: it’s decentralised, programmable and accessible in a way that gold never could be.
 Gold has always been defined by the fact that only mighty nation states could ever control the supply.
 Part of Bitcoin’s appeal – and its threat – is the way that it destabilises that certainty.
 No matter how much you try to civilise it, to regulate it into line, there will always be a part of Bitcoin that stays wild and untamed.